-But aside from deciding on equity distribution, planning for the future of the business (including potential disputes and breakups) is perhaps the most important conversation regarding the structure and operation of the new company to be had at the beginning of any new startup venture with multiple owners.
+But aside from deciding on equity distribution, planning for the future of the business (including potential disputes and breakups) is perhaps the most important conversation regarding the structure and operation of the new company to be had at the beginning of any new business venture with multiple cofounders.

 So what needs to be in one of these agreements?
 This will depend, to a great degree, on the type of business, the members and what they bring to the business, and each equity holder’s views for the future of the company.
 Regardless of the many factors to be considered, there are four things that must be considered and planned for: